beanvalidation/beanvalidation.org/contribute/index.md

 * [concretely contributing to the specification](specification)
 * [work with the API and TCK sources](coding)
 * [improve this website](site).

+## <a name="joining_eg"></a>Joining the EG

+Bean Validation 2.0 operates under the [2.10 rules](https://jcp.org/en/resources/2.10) of the JCP (Java Community Process).

+If you either are or represent a Full member of the JCP, you may become a member of the JSR 380 expert group.
+If you are an Associate Member of the JCP, you may become an officially recognized contributor of this JSR.
+[Nominate yourself](https://www.jcp.org/en/jsr/egnom?id=380) to get started.

 ### License